mje-nz/natnet_ros/Readme.md

 It supports NatNet version 3.0 (the version used by Motive 2.0), which is a bit more efficient and adds more accurate timing.
 The actual NatNet implementation is in [mje-nz/python_natnet](https://github.com/mje-nz/python_natnet), which is included as a submodule and repackaged.

-Only the latest version of Motive is supported.
-Older versions (i.e., older NatNet protocol versions) probably mostly work, but are not tested.
+Only tested on Motive 2.0, although 2.1 is reported to work and older versions (i.e., older NatNet protocol versions) probably mostly work.
 Skeletons, force plates, and other peripherals probably mostly work in the underlying library but are not tested and are not published as ROS topics.

-Kinetic is the only supported ROS version, but older and newer versions probably work too.
+Only supported on ROS Kinetic, but it works on Indigo and probably on newer distributions too.
 The underlying library supports Python 2.7 and 3.4-3.6 on Linux, Windows and macOS.
 Both this package and the library have CI for all supported platforms.